git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 #### Next Steps

-In the following sections, we will:

-    Learn how to monitor LLM inference workloads using configure Grafana dashboards for vLLM and Neuron monitoring
+In the next sections, you will Learn how to monitor LLM inference workloads using configure Grafana dashboards for vLLM and Neuron monitoring

-You can now proceed to the next module to learn about setting up custom dashboards for monitoring your GPU workloads.
+You can now proceed to the next module to learn about setting up custom dashboards for monitoring your Inference workloads.